 - The Resume Workshop will be held on Monday, March 23rd at 5:30pm CST.
 5-10 minutes prior to 5:30pm, click on this link to join the session: https://sas.elluminate.com/m.jnlp?sid=2011300&password=M.C201A0BDACA810434618A608CED2B5

 - If you cannot attend the Resume Workshop, please watch the MBA Resume Workshop which has instructions on how to start the resume generating process.

 - Contact Michael Estepp, Director of MBA Career Management, or Amy Vinson, Assistant Director for MBA Career Management, with career related questions.

 Incoming students with a business undergraduate degree will be expected to have a solid foundation in accounting principles, basic economics concepts, statistical data analysis, and corporate finance.
 In order to keep the length of the program to 16 months, no class time will be spent in Core 1 classes in review of business foundation principles.

 Students with minimal background in these areas should seek to strengthen their skills in order to facilitate a smooth transition into the MBA program.
 We recommend several options for strengthening skills in these areas:

-All incoming students who do not have a business undergraduate degree are required to take IMS courses, which give you all of the business prerequisites you need before entering Core 1.
-Some business undergrads who have been out of school for several years will choose to take IMS to renew their knowledge of accounting, economics, finance and statistics.
-Students who take IMS speak highly of its ability to prepare them for the rigors of the MBA program.
-For more information about IMS, contact Laurie Wilson, Director for Graduate Business Degree Programs.
+All incoming students who do not have a business undergraduate degree are required to take BF courses, which give you all of the business prerequisites you need before entering Core 1.
+Some business undergrads who have been out of school for several years will choose to take BF to renew their knowledge of accounting, economics, finance and statistics.
+Students who take BF speak highly of its ability to prepare them for the rigors of the MBA program.
+For more information about BF, contact Laurie Wilson, Director for Graduate Business Degree Programs.